 Do you use YouTube Analytics?

-Understanding YouTube analytics, and the simple numbers and graphs that comprise it, can help you make impactful decisions that massively improve your videos and grow your YouTube channel.
+Understanding YouTube analytics data can help you make impactful decisions that massively improve your YouTube video and channel performance.

 Sound good?
 Let’s jump in.

 Start selling online now with ShopifyStart your free trial

 First things first: To access your YouTube Analytics dashboard, click your profile picture at the top right of any YouTube page, and then click “YouTube Studio (beta).”